yugabyte/yugabyte-db/docs/content/preview/drivers-orms/rust/yb-rust-postgres.md

     yb-postgres = "0.19.7-yb-1-beta"
     ```

 1. Replace the existing code in `src/main.rs` with the following sample code to set up tables and query the table contents.
-Replace the connection string `connection_url` with the cluster credential, if required.
+Replace the values in the connection string `connection_url` with the database credentials, if required.

     ```rust
     use yb_postgres::{Client, NoTls, Error};